Love Blossoms II

-Synopsis
+Plot

 Tao family

-Although Linglan (Constance Song) and Wenhao (Terence Cao) are reunited with the family, Dashun (Chen Shucheng) is unable to bask in family bliss.
+Tao Dashun (Chen Shucheng) is unable to bask in family bliss, although Tao Linglan (Constance Song) and Wenhao (Terence Cao) are reunited with the family.
 Wenhao is unable to assimilate into the family as he feels that Dashun acknowledged him only because his mother has died.
-Lu Gua's (Chen Tianwen) greed and laziness irks Haitong (Felicia Chin) and they get into frequent confrontations because of Tao Nursery.
+Lu Gua's (Chen Tianwen)'s greed and laziness irks Haitong (Felicia Chin) and they get into frequent confrontations because of Tao Nursery.

-When Wenzhu's (Ya Hui) condition improves after rest.
+When Wenzhu's (Ya Hui)'s condition improves after rest.
 She decides to further her studies abroad.
 Wenhao takes the opportunity to announce that he has to go to Australia to settle his mother's estate.
 With his children leaving him one by one, Dashun feels a sense of loss especially when Zijing is missing.

 Without Daji (Zhang Yaodong) helping her, Haitong has to manage Tao Garden and E28, the hamper-selling branch of Tao Garden, on her own.
 Her ex-boyfriend Zipeng (Adam Chen) tries to rekindle their relationship and although Haitong makes it clear that she is not interested, Zipeng joins E28 on the pretext that he is protecting Haitong from Lu Gua's bullying.

 When Daji returns, he is not pleased with Zipeng's presence but respects Haitong's arrangement.

 Wenhao returns from Australia feeling that his parents had not genuinely loved him.
 He suggests that Dashun mortgage his house to buy Tao Garden for him.
 Dashun is reluctant and Wenhao decides to leave home.

-Daji's aunt Daisy (Aileen Tan) returns to Singapore after leaving from her job in the USA.
+Daji's aunt Daisy (Aileen Tan) returns to Singapore after leaving from her job in the United States of America.
 She does not get along well with Haitong due to her previous cohabitation with Zipeng.

 Before Linglan's daughter Yiling (Chen Chuxuan) leaves for farther studies in Australia, Lu Gua sneaks into her room and tries to start sexual activities with her.
 In a fit of anger, Linglan drives Lu Gua away.

 Zipeng loses all his possessions in the stock market and is desperate for money.
 With Lu Gua's help, he kidnaps Haitong, but when her claustrophobia acts up, he releases her without demanding a ransom.
 When he is chased by the police, he commits suicide, slitting his throat.

 After the incident with Lu Gua, Yiling's behaviour goes from bad to worse.
 At a party, her cocktail was drugged, and she was pictured nude.
 She beat the boy who had raped her to a pulp.

 Linglan wants to leave the country with Yiling, but Dashun chides her, advising her to turn her in to the police.
 Linglan is saddened but agrees with Dashun that it is the best decision.

 Haitong and Daji eventually marry despite the tough test their relationship went through.
 Haitong realizes that she has a heart ailment when she is pregnant and faces the possibility of an abortion.

 Wenhao contracts liver cirrhosis which might develop into liver failure.
 When Dashun donates part of his liver to him, Wenhao realises that Dashun loves him after all.